Borjampm/tool-hub/docs/troubleshooting.md

 # Troubleshooting Guide

-This guide covers common issues and solutions when developing with Marqness.
+This guide covers common issues and solutions when developing with Tool Hub.

 ## 🚨 Common Issues & Solutions